Code-Institute-Submissions/kikobertacco-memorygame-MS2/README.md

 # Memory Card Game
-This is a memory card game where the player must click on a card and try to match it's pair as fast as possible.
+This is a memory card game thet was ceated with javascript language for educational purposes.
+The goal of this project is to create a simple memory game where the player can entertain him/herself and at the same time practice/improve memory skills.
-Once the player clicks on the start button, a message will pop-up with a short explanation of the game.
-When the message tab is closed the timer starts running.
-Once the game starts the player can not restart it until all cards  pairs are matched.
-This feature was made on purpose so it will make a little harder for the player.
-However, if the player wats restart the game that xan be done by refreshing the page.
-When the last pair of cards is matched, a message pops up informing the player that all pairs where found and timer stops couting.
-It's also relevant to to say that only 2(two) cards can be flipped per play.

 # UX

+Ideal User:
-The goal of this project is to create a simple memory card game using Javascript language.
-This game can be played by adults and children above 10 years old.
+The ideal users for this game would be adults and children above 10 years old.

-### Player Goals
-The player should match all 8(eight) pairs of cards as fast as possible, exercising his/her memory skills.
-As an user of this game I would like to be able to entertain myself and practice memory skills on any device and have direct and precise information about the game.
+1. As an user at this game, I would like to be able to entertain myself playing a memory card game.
-I've decided to design this game with a card board of 16 cards and a timer that runs progressively, allowing the players to follow their progress and to stimulate them to play more than once.
+2. As an user of this game, I want to be able to practice my memory skills.
+3. As an user of this game, I would like to play the game at anytime in any device.
+4. As a plaer of this game, I would like to be stimulated to match the cards as fast as possible.

+### Strategy
+The goal of this project was to create a memory card game, where the user can entertain him/herself and practice memory skills at anytime in anyplace.

+### Scope
+This game game can be played at different devices suchs as desktops, laptops, tablets and cel phones, due it's responsiveness.
+As matching the cards as fast as possible is the goal at the game, a progressive timer has been added with the purpose to stimulate the player to improve memory skills by allowing him/her to track the time that has been taken to match all the cards.

+### Structure
+When the player starts the game by clicking the start button, a pop-up message shows up with basic instructions.
+Once the pop-up box is closed the timer turns to yellow color and starts running progressivilly.
+As soon that all the cards are matched, the timer stops and turns to green color, indicating that the game is finished.

+### Skeleton
-The mockup of this project can be found on the mockup folder.
+The mockup of this project can be find above at the "skeleton" folder.

+### Surface
+The layout of this project can be find above at the "surface" folder.

 # Features
 The game has a card borad 16 cards with 8 different images.
 Also, besides a timer that runs progressively there's a start button, that when is clicked shows a message with instructions.
-As soon as all the cards are matched, the timer stops running, and a message pops up saying that the game has been complete.
+As soon as the pop-up box with instructions is closed, the timer starts runing and it's color change to yellow.
+When the player match all the cards, timer stops and turn it color to green.

 ### Features to be implemented
 For the future I would like to change the timer to a regressive mode(for ex.
 02:00 minutes to find all cards) and then I would like to create new levels increasing difficulty with less time (for ex.
 01:00 minute to match all cards).
 I think that would estimulate the player to think faster and improve memory skills.